 1. Make The Bad Thing The Best Thing

 - Disappointment and change happen - use them as motivation to prove how strong you are and make you even better

 - Be willing and even eager to fail - leadership requires it, improvement demands it

 3. Earn Your Finish Line

 How do you get healthy and fit while working a full-time job or raising a family?
-We all have challenges—time, motivation, work, weather, health….
-Better Body, Better You teaches you how to improve your fitness and diet despite those factors—and how that discipline will benefit your life and work.
+We all have challenges - time, motivation, work, weather, health….
+Better Body, Better You teaches how to improve your fitness and diet despite those factors - and how that discipline will benefit your life and work.
 Living with Type-1 diabetes since 1991, Jay Hewitt must count every carbohydrate every time he eats to calculate the insulin dose to inject into his body.
 He must also draw blood five to ten times a day to check his sugar level.
 Despite his health condition, Jay vigorously trained for and raced in the grueling, 140-mile Ironman triathlon 14 times, all while working as a lawyer and a professional speaker and, most importantly of all, being a husband and father.
-This invaluable presentation shows how you, too, can fit it all in—and stay fit in the process.
+This invaluable presentation shows how you, too, can fit it all in - and stay fit in the process.

-Your motivational message was one that touched every discipline and leader in Greenville Health System and challenged us all
+Your motivational message was one that touched every discipline and leader and challenged us all.

 Greenville Health System